cn-uofbasel/nfn-scala_deprecated/README.md

 ### Running a test project
 There are some runnables.runnables in the nfn-runnables.runnables project.
 In the sbt commandline type `run`.
-Choose from a list of runnable applications, e.g. `runnables.evaluation.PaperExperiment` which runs the currently selected expriment (change in source code).
+Choose from a list of runnable applications, e.g. `runnables.evaluation.PandocApp` which starts a nfn environment, sends a predefined request and prints the result.

 ### Starting a standalone compute server
 If you want to start CCN-lite yourself and have only a compute server, start CCN-Lite first and then use the following command: